aarron-lee/crunchyroll-linux/README.md

 This is a Linux port of the [Unofficial Tizen Crunchyroll App](https://github.com/jhassan8/crunchyroll-tizen).

-**INFO: Application is incomplete, some features are missing that will be added later.**

 # Features

 Note that this is just a port of the Unofficial Tizen Crunchyroll App, there's currently no plans for to do any additional dev work or add new features.
 PRs are welcome.